suhayel1/Ray-Tracer/README.md

 Still a work in progress.

-**NOTE**: I only have mostly pseudocode posted since I'm waiting to receive permission from professor of the course to post full code.
+**NOTE**: I only have some code posted since I'm waiting to receive permission from professor of the course to post full code.

 #